 You can have a complete consultation and procedure in under an hour.

-We are in-network with most Texas insurers that cover vasectomy, and you can request a co-pay amount confirmation online.
+We are in-network with most Texas insurers that cover vasectomy, and you can request a co-pay amount confirmation from your insurer.
 We also offer no-scalpel, no-needle vasectomy for $585 with cash payment in Texas.

 Why a No Scalpel Vasectomy?